 not be for the purpose, or have the primary effect, of promoting any political, societal, religious or anti-religious views

 not disclose confidential information, including personal data of others, without the consent of the owner of that information or data

 not advocate, refer to or provide a link to any website or content which would itself infringe any of these principles.

-	We may remove any content, or retract peer-reviewed articles, at our discretion.
-You may also request deletion of content and we will consider such requests in their context.
-We may insert a place-holder to indicate that a comment has been deleted.
-We may retain deleted comments in our database.
+Frontiers and/or another relevant Journal Owner may remove any content, or retract peer-reviewed articles, at their respective discretion.
+You may also request deletion of content, such requests will be considered in their context.
+A place-holder may be inserted to indicate that a comment has been deleted.
+Deleted comments may be retained for the record.

-	Frontiers is not responsible for content posted by its users, including the content of peer-reviewed articles.
+Frontiers and other Journal Owners are not responsible for content posted by their users, including the content of peer-reviewed articles.

 Content you post will by default be visible to others.
 You may alter your settings to reduce access to your content (but not to peer-reviewed articles) by editing the default settings for each post you make.

 Any content posted by you may be commented on, copied, quoted and linked to by others.